Community Helpers are at Your Service

 - Interactive Activity: A pop-up activity students can use to review the roles of community helpers.

 Hold out your hand and place a pencil in it, then a can of food, then a glove, then a toy, etc. Ask the students what else you could put in your hand.
 Then tell them that all of these items have something in common.
 They can all be held or touched.
 Explain that items that people can buy are called a “goods” if those items can be touched.
 Explain further that the word “goods” has nothing to do with being good.
 It is an old English word meaning merchandise or things you can buy in a store.
 Hold up an advertisement or catalog.
 Ask the students which items are goods.
 (Probably everything is.)

 Some services are provided by government workers.
-To introduce this point, go to the Ben's Guide to US Government: Our Government page.
+To introduce this point, go to the Our Government page.
 Use the information there to explain that services are provided by people who are in charge of the country, all 50 states, and all the cities in all 50 states.
 Usually the government does not provide plumbers, car washers, or barbers (although in some special cases it does), but government does provide us with many other community helpers.

 Tell students that some services that we need are provided by businesses (like getting a haircut or getting our teeth cleaned), but sometimes communities need to provide services for the people that live in them.
 Who collects your trash?
 Who cleans your street or plows snow from your road?
 Who protects us from crime?
 These are all services provided by our local communities.
-To find out about the people who supply services in our communities, go to the Ben's Guide to US Government: Your Neighborhood
+To find out about the people who supply services in our communities, go to the Your Neighborhood page.

 Discuss each community helper.
 Tell the students that sometimes we pay people for services and sometimes the government pays for these services.

 Note: At this age the students will not be expected to know which community helpers are provided by the government and which are not.
 The objective is to just introduce the concept that our government provides services to us.